flonso/dotty-example-project/INSTALL.md

+## Installation instructions

-Create a working directory to clone all source codes into :
+### Create a working directory to clone all source codes into :

 $ mkdir project
 $ cd project

-Install the language server along with the supported version of dotty :
+## Install the language server along with the supported version of dotty :

 $ git clone --recursive https://github.com/flonso/dotty
 $ cd dotty